John G O'Leary

 When the music's over?

-After about 15 years I moved onto my next career: management consulting, executive training, and team coaching.
+After about 15 years I added a second career: management consulting, executive training, and team coaching.
 (There was a sequential logic to that, I just can’t remember it.)

 The transition was a tad challenging—as I recount here—but it was worth it.

-Over the last three decades, I've worked with Peter Senge, Fernando Flores, Werner Erhard, and most recently Tom Peters, helping more than a thousand organizational leaders and hundreds of business teams.
+Over the last three decades (in addition to playing music on weekends) I've worked with Peter Senge, Fernando Flores, Werner Erhard, and most recently Tom Peters, helping more than a thousand organizational leaders and hundreds of business teams.